peter88213/aeon2yw/docs/usage.md

 The aeon2yw distribution comes with a sample configuration file located in the `sample` subfolder.
 It contains aeon2yw's default settings and options.
 You can copy this file to the global configuration folder and edit it.

 - The SETTINGS section mainly refers to custom property, role, and type names.
-In csv files these settings must match the first row, which denote the columns.
-They might have to be adapted to your specific Aeon project and export settings.
-If you change them, the program might behave differently than described in the description of the conversion rules below.
-Make sure the indicated csv fields contain data that can be processed by yWriter.
 - Comment lines begin with a `#` number sign.
 In the example, they refer to the code line immediately above.

 This is the configuration explained: